SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

 ``yn_periodic = 'n'`` indicates that the isolated boundary condition will be used in the calculation. ``al(1:3) = 16.0d0, 16.0d0, 16.0d0`` specifies the lengths
-of three sides of the rectangular parallelepiped where the grid points are prepared. ``nelem = 2`` and ``natom = 4`` indicate the number of elements and the number of atoms in the system, respectively. ``nelec = 10`` indicate the number of valence electrons in the system. ``nstate = 6`` indicates the number of Kohn-Sham orbitals
+of three sides of the rectangular parallelepiped (unit of Angstrom) where the grid points are prepared. ``nelem = 2`` and ``natom = 4`` indicate the number of elements and the number of atoms in the system, respectively. ``nelec = 10`` indicate the number of valence electrons in the system. ``nstate = 6`` indicates the number of Kohn-Sham orbitals